Books by Dr. William Tate

 About the book

-Stop polishing the fish and tackle the water they swim in!
+Stop polishing the fish.
+Tackle the water they swim in instead!

 The Search for Leadership shows why it is naive to expect much leadership from individual managers acting alone.
 Only when we start to see leadership as a property of the organisation can we begin to improve it.